 Since the introduction of the currency board in July 1997, Bulgaria has achieved sustainable economic growth resulting from macroeconomic stability and structural reforms.
-The annual growth for the period between 2000 and 2008 was 5.7 per cent. on average.
+The annual growth for the period between 2000 and 2008 was 5.6 per cent. on average.
 The high rates of investment in fixed capital were among the main factors for the accelerated economic growth before the crisis.
 Household consumption was also strong due to extensive financial flows into the Bulgarian economy.
+For the period 2010 to 2015, the economy grew on average by 1.3 per cent. annually (with gross domestic product ("GDP") growth reaching 3 per cent. in 2015).